Table of Contents Contents

 Your SIN will expire based on the date provided on your immigration documents.
 These dates will need to match, so both will have to be renewed.
 You don't have to worry, though.
 As long as you apply before the expiry date, you don't have to cease working or going to school while you're waiting for a decision.
 You must also remain in the country while this process is happening.

 While a decision is being made by the IRCC, you'll notice your status will be changed to maintained status (formerly known as implied status).
 Once the IRCC authorizes the renewal, then you'll receive your new immigration documents.
 With these new documents, you can apply to change the expiry date on your SIN card so the expiry dates will match.
-You will not receive a new SIN number; that'll stay the same.
+You will not receive a new SIN number; that will stay the same.

 You don't always have to worry about renewing your SIN number.
 If you do, though, the process is relatively straightforward.
 If there's no expiry date on your SIN number, then that number will stay with you for life.